Published Jul 19, 2022

 Article at a glance

-• Original Medicare coverage does not include routine dermatology visits and cosmetic procedures within its plans.
+• Original Medicare benefits do not include routine dermatology visits and cosmetic procedures within its plans.
 Medicare Part B will cover dermatology services so long as they’re deemed medically necessary, however.

 Skin diseases are incredibly common.
 In fact, skin diseases impact one in four Americans annually.
 Given the prevalence of skin disorders, and their associations with health, does Medicare cover dermatology visits and services?

-In short, no, Original Medicare doesn’t cover routine dermatology visits.
+In short, no, Original Medicare doesn’t cover routine dermatological care.
 Medicare’s medical insurance may cover dermatology-related services if it is shown to be a medical necessity.
 Medicare Advantage may also cover dermatology services as one of its extra benefits.

-This is everything Medicare beneficiaries need to understand about Medicare and dermatology.
+This is everything Medicare beneficiaries need to understand about Medicare dermatology coverage.

 What Is Dermatology?